Tuesday, March 26, 2024

 → If you want to try this with quintal harmony, build up from the last note above (F): F - C - G - D - A - E - B.

-6. Give Slonminsky's serialist diatonicism a try if you wish, but it is not necessary to do so.
+6. Give Slonminsky's serialist diatonicism a try if you wish.

 You may find it challenging to write music you enjoy without borrowing common practices from tonal music; therein lies the reason tonal music is so widely embraced: Its practices have evolved over centuries to sound good to Western ears.
 We talk about Ti "wanting" to rise to Do in a V-I progression, or of a chord seventh "wanting" to resolve down by step to a consonance in the next chord, or a 4 "wanting" to resolve down to 3 in a 4-3 suspension, because these practices sound good or "right" to our ears, so writing tonal music in which these practices are not followed can feel very "wrong" to us.